sedadenboer/ABM/README.md

 - install the required libraries (with the correct versions) through the requirements.txt by running: `pip install -r requirements.txt` from the home directory.

 ## Running the model
 To run any of the files, move to the code folder.
-Any output will be generated in the output_files folder.
+Any output will be generated in the save_results folder.
 - To run the sensitivity analysis on the model, the file sensitivity_analysis.py should be run.
 - Any visualisations are contained in the visualisation folder.
     - Run visualize_politics.py for a visualization of the model.
     - Run visualize_beliefs.py for a visualization of the agents beliefs changing over time.
+- Experiments can be run with experiments.py.
+Note that all of them will be run as default.
+At the bottom of the file one can adjust the parameters and which experiments to run.